DeFi Lending Security Best Practices

 Common Smart Contract Vulnerabilities

-• Integer Overflow/Underflow: Mathematical errors in smart contract code that can result in incorrect calculations of interest, collateral ratios, or liquidation thresholds.
-Solidity 0.8.0+ includes built-in overflow protection, but older contracts remain vulnerable.
+• Integer overflow/underflow: Mathematical errors in collateral ratio or interest calculations.
+Solidity 0.8.0+ includes built-in overflow protection, but protocols using older compiler versions or custom math libraries remain exposed.

 The Importance of Security Audits

-Aave V3, for example, has undergone audits from Trail of Bits, OpenZeppelin, ABDK, Certora, and Sigma Prime, with all critical and high-severity issues resolved before deployment.
-Compound V3 similarly underwent extensive auditing from OpenZeppelin and ChainSecurity.
-This multi-audit approach significantly reduces the risk of undiscovered vulnerabilities.
+Aave V3 has been audited by Trail of Bits, OpenZeppelin, ABDK, Certora, and Sigma Prime, with all critical and high-severity findings resolved before deployment.
+Compound V3 underwent auditing from OpenZeppelin and ChainSecurity.
+Despite this, remember that Euler Finance had six audits before its $197M exploit — audits reduce risk but do not eliminate it.

 Bug Bounty Programmes